web-music-score/wms/packages/web-music-score/README.md

 * `Navigation.EndRepeat`
 * `Navigation.Ending`

-`Navigation.EndRepeat` takes optional second argument which is number of repeats.
+`Navigation.EndRepeat` Takes optional second argument which is number of repeats.
 Defaults to 1 if omitted.

 ```js
 m.addNavigation(Score.Navigation.EndRepeat, 2);